Sensory Processing Disorder (SPD)

 Treatments for children with Sensory Processing Disorder?

-The good news is that there are effective treatments for a SPD.
+The good news is that there are effective treatments for SPD.

 - Psychological intervention can help children get used to sensations they cannot tolerate.
 Graded exposure to sensory stimuli and teaching coping skills can help overcome avoidance to sensory stimuli.
 Behaviour modification, using reward charts, can assist in encouraging appropriate responses to sensory stimuli.
 A Psychologist can also help with the emotional and behavioural difficulties commonly associated with sensory difficulties such as defiant behaviour, anxiety, or school difficulties.

 - Occupational Therapy (OT) with a Sensory Integration (SI) approach is highly effective for sensory difficulties.
-Therapy generally takes place in a sensory rich environment sometimes called a ‘sensory gym’.
+Therapy generally takes place in a sensory-rich environment sometimes called a ‘sensory gym’.
 The goal of OT is to foster appropriate responses to sensations in an active, meaningful and fun way so that a child can behave in a more functional manner.
-Over time (and with practise) the appropriate responses will generalise to other environments such as home and school.
+Overtime (and with practice) the appropriate responses will generalise to other environments such as home and school.